Stop Memorizing Solutions: The 80/20 of Patterns

 Codeintuition's understanding lesson for predicate search walks through the invariant before you see a single problem.
 Then the identification lesson teaches the observable triggers.
 By the time you reach minimum shipping capacity, you've already built the reasoning framework.
 The problem becomes practice, not discovery.

-The free Arrays and Singly Linked List courses use this same sequence for 15 patterns across 63 lessons.
+The free Arrays and Singly Linked List courses walk you through this same approach, learning to spot which pattern fits before solving problems, for 15 patterns across 63 lessons, covering 85 problems where you practise identifying triggers before writing code.
 You don't need to take anyone's word for it.
 Try the identification lessons and solve the next problem with the triggers fresh in your mind.
 The difference between opening a problem and already knowing which pattern to apply, versus staring at the description hoping something clicks, is immediate.

 The result isn't more problems solved